johnbrandborg/cruds/README.md

 logging.basicConfig(level=logging.INFO)
 ```

-### Extensibility and SDK Creation
+### Extensibility

 The library has been created with extensibility in mind, so that Software Development
 Kits can be created.
-There is two ways that this can be done:
+There is two ways that this can be done, one as described below

-1. Subclass the Client and add methods
-2. Interfaces  (More Advanced)

-**Subclass Client**
+or by creating an Interface.

-The approach is to create a new class and add the logic requirements needed to
+The basic approach is to create a new class and add the logic requirements needed to
 make the requests.

 ```python